 These individuals will be contacted by MSD over coming months.

 If you think that you might be eligible for a CSC you can contact the MSD call centre on 0800 999 999.

 The Community Services Card can reduce the cost of:

-- visits to a doctor who is not your regular doctor
+- visits to a general practice where the individual is not enrolled

 - emergency dental care provided by hospitals and approved dental contractors (ask the dental provider if they are an approved contractor)

 - travel and accommodation for treatment at a public hospital outside the home area when the patient has been referred (at least 80 km away for adults and 25 km for children)